Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Fault Volume Model

 Observations from fault zones consistently show a significant decrease in the density of off-fault cracks with increasing distance from the main fault.
 This observation has been well documented in fault zones \parencite{Chester1986, Faulkner2006, Powers2010, RodriguezPadilla2022}.
-Based on these observations of damage zones surrounding major faults, we model a power-law decay of fracture density with distance normal to the main fault, using an exponent of 1 (Figure \ref{geometry}b).
-We fix the peak density of off-fault fractures to be around 4 fractures per square meter, which is consistent with observations \parencite{Chester1986, Mitchell2009, faulkner2011, RodriguezPadilla2022}.
+Based on these observations of damage zones surrounding major faults, we model a power-law decay of fracture density with distance normal to the main fault, using an exponent of 1 (Figure \ref{geometry}b shows the sampled distribution).
+This exponent is higher than values reported in some studies \parencite{Ostermeijer2020, Savage2011} but lower than the values suggested by \textcite{Powers2010}.
+We fix the peak density of off-fault fractures to be around 10 fractures per meter, which is consistent with observations \parencite{Chester1986, Mitchell2009, faulkner2011, RodriguezPadilla2022}.
 We further assume that all of the off-fault fractures are pure mode II fractures.
 The main numerical bottleneck in simulating tensile off-fault fractures in an earthquake cycle model is the lack of a good cohesive law that allows for the healing of the cohesive strength after rupture.
 We therefore restrict ourselves to shear fractures that follow rate-and-state friction law.